kaiboy24/VehicleManagementTool/README.md

 # VehicleManagementTool
-This is a simple vehicle management tool for practice purposes regarding software design including principles such as:
+This is a simple vehicle management tool for managing different vehicletypes.
+The developement of this application is for practice purposes regarding software design including principles such as:
 - Design patterns,
 - correct use of data structures,
 - functional programming